jEnbuska/Async-Operators/README.md

 distinctBy(string | callback)
 ```
 ######Explanations
-State of these flow control middlewares have their internal state
+State of these flow control middlewares have their internal state.
 This internal state is not shared between different invokes
 ```
 const pipe = parallel().take(1);
 const [ a, b, ]= await Promise.all([ pipe.invoke(1), pipe.invoke(2), ]);
 console.log({ a, b, }); // { a: 1, b: 2 }
 ```
 middlewares 'take(), takeWhile, takeUntil() & first()'
-stops all other ongoing operations down stream when their goal is hit
+stops all other ongoing operations downstream when their goal is hit
 ## Ordering
 ```
 parallel()